 6) It is useful, but not necessary, to have a land survey map accompanied by a 'statement of identification of boundaries', by the owners of the bordering land plots.
 This is a private notarized document defining the boundaries of the plot of each respective land owner, in order to ensure there are no future claims by any party.

-Land for sale is divided into the following categories:
+Land for sale in Greece we divided into the following categories:

-2) Land holding a planning permit.
+2) Land plots for sale holding a planning permit.
 These are land plots holding a planning permit and regarding which building restrictions stipulate that a more extensive section, measured in square metres, may be built upon, making them suitable for residential development.

-3) Land holding a building permit.
+3) Land plots for sale holding a building permit.
 These are land plots already holding a building permit for a holiday resort or residential complex.

 4) Land on private islands regarding which special legislation applies, prohibiting any type of building on certain private islands.

-5) Land exceeding 50,000 square metres, on which private land development and residential/tourism-related/commercial development are allowed.
+5) Land for sale exceeding 50 000 square metres, on which private land development and residential/tourism-related/commercial development are allowed.

 6) Land exceeding 150,000 square meters, on which CONDO HOTELS may be built.